Multi-Agent Teams Hold Experts Back: Experiments

 \subsubsection{Distributed Expertise Tasks}

 We also test distributed expertise, where task-relevant knowledge is partitioned across multiple team members.

 \paragraph{Key Findings.} Table~\ref{tab:synergy-gaps} summarizes relative synergy gaps across all three tasks for both concentrated and distributed expertise settings.
 Positive values indicate the percentage increase in error over the expert baseline.
-As shown, teams fail to match the individual performance of the expert on the team across all tasks and expertise distributions (RQ1), despite aggressively-tuned prompts explicitly instructing teams to defer to identified experts (RQ2).
-While teams fail to achieve strong synergy, they do consistently attain weak synergy---matching or outperforming the average of individual member performances---across both human psychology tasks and ML benchmarks (human psychology task results in Appendix~\ref{app:human-task-weak-synergy}, ML task results in Appendix~\ref{app:ml-weak-synergy}).
+Teams fail to match their expert member across all tasks and expertise distributions (RQ1), despite aggressively optimized prompts instructing them to defer to identified experts (RQ2).
+While teams fail to achieve strong synergy, they do consistently attain weak synergy---matching or outperforming the average of individual member performances---across both human psychology tasks and ML benchmarks (weak-synergy results for the human psychology tasks in Appendix~\ref{app:human-task-weak-synergy}, for the ML benchmarks in Appendix~\ref{app:ml-weak-synergy}).